LogarithmeNeper/Shape-Server/README.md

 # shape-server

 This project is the first assignment of the module CSU44012-202122, Topics in functional programming, in Trinity College Dublin, under the supervision of Mr. Glenn Strong.
+See below for building and launching the app.

 ## Assignment